MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/DFP.md

 ## Loss prevention in Commerce

-The **Loss prevention** module in Fraud Protection will be made generally available in the third quarter (Q3) of 2020.
+The **Loss prevention** capability in Fraud Protection will be made generally available in the third quarter (Q3) of 2020.
 The out-of-box integration for Loss prevention will be available in Commerce version 10.0.12.

 ### Loss prevention overview

 Fraud that arises from abuse of return and discount policies is a top source of shrinkage for retailers.
 Existing physical deterrents are easy to work around.
 Therefore, to catch the most sophisticated forms of abuse, it's critical that retailers use artificial intelligence (AI) to identify loss.

 The **Loss prevention** module in Fraud Prevention analyzes in-store returns and discounts to identify anomalies that might be caused by abuse of return and discount policies.
-By using AI, the **Loss prevention** module can identify patterns that are often missed but that are indicators of abusive behavior, and can uncover hard-to-detect sources of shrinkage.
+By using AI, the **Loss prevention** module can identify patterns and anomalies that indicate potential fraud, and can uncover hard-to-detect sources of shrinkage.

 The **Loss prevention** module analyzes Commerce data that is available through Data Lake Storage Gen2.
 This integration is an opt-in integration and isn't turned on by default.

-After the **Loss prevention** module has finished analyzing the data, the results are surfaced in a [Fraud Protection](https://go.microsoft.com/fwlink/?linkid=2131023) dashboard.
-From there, users can evaluate the results and observe trends that might indicate of abusive behavior.
+After **Loss prevention** has finished analyzing the data, the results are surfaced in a [Fraud Protection](https://go.microsoft.com/fwlink/?linkid=2131023) dashboard.
+From there, users can evaluate the results and observe trends that might indicate of potential fraud.

 ### Turning on the Loss prevention integration with Commerce

 #### Set up Fraud Protection

 To set up Fraud Protection, [request a callback](https://dynamics.microsoft.com/get-started/?appname=fraudprotection) from a Dynamics 365 sales representative.
 When the merchant's Fraud Protection environment is available, and loss prevention settings have been configured, you can continue the setup by turning on Data Lake Storage Gen2 for the Commerce environment.

 #### Turn on Data Lake Storage Gen2 for your Commerce environment